JordanMartinez/purescript-jordans-reference/21-Hello-World/09-Projects/src/02-Random-Number/01-Design-Thought-Process.md

 The "effects" or "capabilities" we need to run this program are relatively simple:
 - The capability to generate a random `Int` value (Note: this random number generator does not need cryptography-level security)
-- The capability to decrease the `RemainingGuesses` (e.g. state manipulation)
 - The capability to send a message to the user
 - The capability to get the user's input:
     - two `Int` values for the `Bounds`